 WordReference is a popular bilingual dictionary, and combines its own dictionary with the long-established Collins dictionary.
 WordReference also includes a handy French verb conjugator and a forum where users can get help with French language related questions.

-Reverso is a well-established online bilingual dictionary.
+Reverso is a well-established bilingual dictionary.
 It includes an English-French dictionary, along with other handy tools such as a translator and spellchecker.

 The CNRTL host the dictionary of the Académie Française, the French language regulator.
 Its monolingual French dictionary includes all the officially recognised French words.
 In French only.

 The university of Caen, France, is hosting a helpful French synonyms dictionary.

 Forvo is a free and comprehensive pronunciation guide maintained by native speakers around the world.
 It includes the pronunciation of more than 3 million words in 325 languages.

 Memrise is a popular website and mobile app which enables you to memorise French vocabulary.
 It is a great and fun way to learn new vocabulary in addition to your language course.